Welcome to the Women in Global Health LEAD Fellowship website.

-Women are agents of change when they earn and work in leadership positions.
+Women are agents of change when they work in leadership positions.
 They implement policies that create better lives for families, communities and nations, research shows.
 They find ways to support and lift up women and children, who continue to experience a disproportionate burden of disease and death worldwide.
 Still, women remain underrepresented in leadership in public health, medicine and in health and life sciences.

 In an effort to equip and empower more women leaders, the Harvard Global Health Institute and the Women and Health Initiative at the Harvard T.H.
 Chan School of Public Health are offering a new fellowship specifically designed for rising female leaders from low- and middle-income countries.